 What are the side effects of donating eggs?

-Here are some of the potential side effects you may experience during or after the egg donation cycle:
+Here are some of the potential egg donation side effects you may experience during or after the cycle:

 At Fertility Match, we do not often have donors who experience OHSS.
 This is because we pay much attention to the dose administered to our donors, especially those with high follicle counts, as they are at risk of OHSS.
+Learning more about what are the risks of donating eggs can help you make an informed decision.

 We also make our donors aware of the symptoms they should look out for in the event of OHSS for quick attention and care at our clinics.